 The Understory

 A joint project between 26 and The Woodland Trust, I wrote a sestude (exactly 62 words) and accompanying essay inspired by the plight of the River Redgum trees in my native South Australia.
-The online publication of my piece, Cracked Foundations, is here, and the project was turned into a book which can be purchased here.
+The online publication of my piece, Cracked Foundations, is here, and the project was turned into a book, since out of print.

 Writing on Glass